A Range of Exciting Programs

 The Brooklyn Journal for Corporate, Financial and Commercial Law annual symposium draws academics, government officials, and practitioners to the Law School to discuss timely issues in the field.
 The inaugural symposium of the Center will reflect on the Consumer Protection Bureau after its first year of operation.
 Learn more about the March 1st Symposium.

 The Barry L. Zaretsky Roundtable Series honors the late Professor Barry L. Zaretsky, a beloved mentor, distinguished scholar of bankruptcy and commercial law, and a dedicated classroom teacher.
 His work inside and outside the classroom bridged the worlds of theory and practice in these fields.
 The roundtable program joins a distinguished panel of practitioners, judges and academics to discuss cutting-edge bankruptcy and commercial law topics.
 Students also join the conversation, spurring further exploration of difficult questions in this area.

 The Abraham L. Pomerantz Lecture commemorates the life and work of Abraham Pomerantz, a 1924 graduate of the Law School.
 He is considered by many to have been the "dean of the class action bar."
 Pomerantz pioneered suits by small shareholders against officials of big corporations and specialized in so-called derivative suits, in which the company receives the award and passes it on to all stockholders.
 The biennial lecture focuses on topics of corporate securities law and related issues of professional responsibility that brings nationally-recognized scholars to the Law School to debate a timely topic.
-The law firm of Pomerantz Haudk Block Grossman & Gross LLP, of which Abraham Pomerantz was the founding partner, provides continuing support for this series.
+The law firm of Pomerantz Grossman Hufford Dahlstrom & Gross LLP, of which Abraham Pomerantz was the founding partner, provides continuing support for this series.

 Past Programs and Events